google/docsy/content/en/docs/Examples/_index.md

 ## Docsy theme examples

-Example sites that have low to no custimzation:
+Example sites that have low to no customization:

 | Site  | Repo (if public)  |
 |---|---|